 The camp between the rivers is overrun too, this time by men led by Robb Stark, Lord Jon Umber, and members of House Mallister coming in from the west.
 The Lannister force attempts to form a shieldwall, but are taken in the rear by a sortie from Riverrun led by Lord Tytos Blackwood.

-The southern camp of the Lannister force, 2,000 spears and 2,000 bowmen under the command of Ser Forley Prester, is left unmolested and retreats in good order back to the Golden Tooth.
+The southern camp of the Lannister force, two thousand spears and two thousand bowmen under the command of Ser Forley Prester, is left unmolested and retreats in good order back to the Golden Tooth.
 The Tyroshi sellsword who leads Forley's freeriders strikes his banners and switches sides, however.

 Hoster: I saw.
 Last night, when it began, I told them... had to see.
 They carried me to the gatehouse... watched from the battlements.
 Ah, that was beautiful... the torches came in a wave, I could hear the cries floating across the river... sweet cries... when that siege tower went up, gods... would have died then, and glad, if only I could have seen you children first.
 Was it your boy who did it?
 Was it your Robb?